Photo Credit: iStock/Wachiwit

-Protection of choreography has been a facet of U.S. copyright law since 1909.
+Protection of choreography has been a facet of U.S. copyright law since the 1909 Act (although it wasn’t until the 1976 Act that choreography was expressly recognized as its own category of copyrightable expression).”
 In granting protection to choreography, Congress extended protection to “those more intricate dances, such as ballets, devised for execution by skilled performers for the enjoyment of an audience” but not to simple dance steps, “such as the steps of a ballroom or other social dance, devised primarily for the enjoyment of the dancers themselves.”
 While important, this distinction may be both unclear and unhelpful to Black choreographers who—against the backdrop of Black culture, where performative dance is a deeply ingrained social and spiritual expression once key to our very survival in America—create intricate sequences that require a level of skill (certainly more skill than a waltz) and are clearly devised for enjoyment by an audience, but that are also inherently social.
 In Black culture, a dance being socialized does not necessarily detract from its intricacy, the level of creativity required to create it, or the fact that it is also created to be performed by skilled dancers before an audience.
 Often, all of those are true at once.
 The dances that go viral on TikTok are a perfect example.

 What is #BlackTikTokStrike About?